Our calendar for the 2019-2020 school year is NOW OPEN! Submit your requests now!

 Sign up using the button below to be added to our teacher email list.

-Sound Education Lessons are provided through a partnership between Snohomish Conservation District, Snohomish County Surface Water Management and the cities of: Arlington, Brier, Bothell, Edmonds, Granite Falls, Mill Creek, Monroe, and Mukilteo.
+Sound Education is made possible through funding partnerships between Snohomish Conservation District and the following Cities: Arlington, Bothell, Brier, Edmonds, Granite Falls, Mill Creek, Monroe, Mountlake Terrace and Mukilteo.

 These high-quality, engaging, hands-on science lessons are provided FREE to classrooms in Snohomish County and on Camano Island - materials, take-homes, and enthusiastic education staff included!